cajacko/writing/writing/no-voting.md

 In a very loose sense I like to think of the size of each colour band in this triangle representing the relative importance of the problem compared to the others.
 For example it's more important to solve your physiological needs, like food 🍔, before solving your safety needs, like security of employment.

 If you look at where the average human is on this scale over the last thousands of years we've been dramatically climbing this pyramid, getting more and more of the population up that pyramid.
 It's hard to see any trends on a smaller scale like the last 10/20 years.
-But even looking at the last 100/500 years, the world has been excelling in population well being (good job us 👏).
+But even looking at the last 100/500 years, the world has been excelling in population well-being (good job us 👏).

 So although we can always make the world better, and it's super important to pull up people on the lower rungs of this pyramid, everything keeps getting better, so the scale of the problem is shrinking.